Fraunhofer-AISEC/codyze-evaluator/documentation/docs/analyzing-project.md

     ```

     The `tool` block can be used to fine-tune the configuration of the OpenStack Checker by registering additional passes or external libraries, among others.
-    The full list of options can be found in the documentation of the `TranslationConfiguration.Builder` which can be accessed here.
+    The full list of options can be found in the documentation of the `TranslationConfiguration.Builder`.
+    An instance of this class can be accessed within this block.
     An example of a `tool` block is:
     ```kotlin title="The tool description in project.codyze.kts"
     tool {